-There's no obligation on you to make such repayments, but should you wish to, the following will apply:
+There's no obligation on you to make such repayments, but should you wish to, and have stopped making your monthly interest payments, the following will apply:

-- In any 12 month period starting on the completion of your lifetime mortgage and thereafter on each anniversary of the completion, you can repay up to 10% of the total amount(s) you've borrowed, which includes the cash lump sum, plus any additional borrowing you've received, for example a drawdown.
+- In any 12 month period starting on the completion of your lifetime mortgage and thereafter on each anniversary of the completion, you can repay up to 10% of the total amount(s) you've borrowed, which includes the cash lump sum, plus any additional borrowing received, for example a drawdown.
 We don't include any interest accrued in this calculation. - You can make up to 12 Optional Partial Repayments in any 12 month period starting on the completion of your lifetime mortgage and thereafter on each anniversary of the completion, subject to a minimum of £50 each. - You should contact us before you make any Optional Partial Repayments so that we can confirm the amount you can repay and when.
-If we receive a repayment without having discussed it with you first, we may have to return this to you.
+If we receive a repayment without having discussed it with you first, we may have to return this to you. - When you make an Optional Partial Repayment it will be applied to your lifetime mortgage on the day we received the cleared funds and the amount on which we charge interest will reduce accordingly.

-- When you make an Optional Partial Repayment it will be applied to your lifetime mortgage on the day we received the cleared funds and the amount on which we charge interest will reduce accordingly. - Where you've received additional borrowing, any Optional Partial Repayment will be allocated to the loan with the highest interest rate first, up to the 10% limit for that loan amount.
-Any remaining funds will then be allocated to the loan with the next highest rate of interest up to the 10% limit for that loan.
-This continues until the repayment amount is fully allocated to your loans.
+Where you've received additional borrowing, any Optional Partial Repayment will be allocated to the loan with the highest interest rate, up to 10% of that loan amount.
+Any additional repayment will then be applied to the loan with the next highest interest rate, and so on until all the repayment has been allocated.
 Any partial repayment you make to us will be shown on your annual statement.